Documents you can download and links to selected websites

 In this 2011 policy statement document, the Federation of State Medical Boards provides guidance to state medical boards for how to include Physician Health Programs in their efforts to protect the public.
 It represents a vision for medical boards to effectively assist impaired licensees as well as those with potentially impairing illness based on best practices.

-This comprehensive 21-page document prepared by CMA Legal Department covers all pertinent areas starting with medical staff bylaws and JCAHO Standard MS2.6, continuing through committee policies and procedures, through monitoring, confidentiality and peer review protections.
+This comprehensive 29-page document prepared by CMA Legal Department covers all pertinent areas starting with medical staff bylaws and The Joint Commission Standard MS2.6, continuing through committee policies and procedures, through monitoring, confidentiality and peer review protections.

-- Federation of State Physician Health Programs Physician Health Program Guidelines (December, 2005 Edition)
+- Federation of State Physician Health Programs Physician Health Program Guidelines [PDF]

 - General Guidelines